The Thailand Dream

 There are many NGO’s out there that allow you to sign up and volunteer, but provided you pay a sum of fee.
 If you have zero savings and are thinking of pursuing a trip with volunteering opportunities, then perhaps you need to reconsider your option.
 In the end money still matters, as nothing comes free.
 Even “free” volunteering jobs mostly require you to pay for your own living expenses!

-Having said that, my seemingly carefree and out-of-the-ordinary lifestyle being a teacher in Thailand, my “living the Thailand dream” does come with some challenges or downsides you may not know about.
+Having said that, my seemingly carefree and out-of-the-ordinary lifestyle being a teacher in Thailand, my “living the Thai dream” does come with some challenges or downsides you may not know about.

 For one, for the same amount of time I’m spending to pursue this adventure, my friends are probably upping their career goals away.
 Five years down the road, I will probably have a family living on a budget, as compared to some of my friends who may be living a better life because they’re financially better off.